Noel T. Keen

 Noel Thomas Keen (August 13, 1940 – April 18, 2002) was an American plant physiologist.
 He spent his career teaching at University of California, Riverside (UCR).
 His research focused on the varied ability of cultivars to detect and resist pathogens.

 Early life and education

-Noel Keen was born in Marshalltown, Iowa and grew up on a farm, attending a rural school.
+Noel Keen was born in Marshalltown, Iowa, and grew up on a farm, attending a rural school.
 He first attended high school in LaMoille, Iowa where he played basketball until the school was absorbed into the high school in State Center.
 At State Center he competed on the debate team until he graduated in 1958.
 Keen attended Iowa State University in Ames, Iowa, where he earned both his bachelor's and master's degrees.
 His master's thesis discussed the impact of Pyrenochaeta terrestris on onions.
-Keen was awarded his Ph.D from University of Wisconsin-Madison.
+Keen was awarded his PhD from University of Wisconsin-Madison.
 He published 12 separate documents based on his thesis work, which merited him a job teaching at University of California, Riverside (UCR) despite not having any postdoctoral experience.